nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Choosing `deadline` will retrieve and display **all existing applications with tasks** (and therefore, deadlines).
 If there are no applications that have tasks associated with them, an empty list will be displayed.

 The applications will be sorted by their task's deadline according to the specified sequence.
-In the example above where the sequence
+In the example shown in the screenshots above where the sequence
 `a` is specified for ascending sequence, you can see that the application to Apple is placed higher, as it has a task deadline for an `Interview` on 27 Apr 2023, compared to 29 Apr 2023 for the application to Amazon.